 A member of the American Impressionist Society, Reynolds' artwork enjoys a growing audience stateside and abroad.
-Reynolds has served as faculty at the Contemporary Austin Museum Art School and offers workshops for children and adults along her travels.
+With over a decade of teaching experience, Reynolds has served as faculty at the Contemporary Austin Museum Art School and offers mobile workshops for children and adults along her travels.

 Originally from Richmond, VA she has lived in Texas, Montana and Florida.
 Currently, she is proud to call the lovely community of Taos, New Mexico home where she continues to enjoy backroad adventures, exploring small town charm and national park splendor.